-- If a player's Health is reduced to 0 they are unconscious.
+- If a character's Health is reduced to 0 or less they are unconscious.

-- Once a player reaches or goes beyond 0 Health, all Status Effects on them are cleared off, all abilities deactivated that effected them, and any Health, Chakra or Stamina regeneration is halted.
-This includes bloodlines or other skills that have been activated.
+- Once a character in unconcious, all Status Effects on them are cleared off, all abilities deactivated that effected them, and any Health, Chakra or Stamina regeneration is halted.

-- A person who goes below 0 Health cannot be healed back above 0 Health.
+- A character who falls unconscious cannot be healed above 0 Health until the battle ends.

 Ninja A has 100 Health total.